Rockhampton Masonic Hall: Heritage listing

 The Masonic Hall was listed on the Queensland Heritage Register on 23 June 2000 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Kent Street Masonic Hall is important in illustrating the evolution of Queensland's history having been purpose-built for the needs and use of freemasonry in and around Rockhampton.
 This place is the third and only extant Masonic premises in Rockhampton, constructed during the boom building period of the late 19th century that followed the discovery of the mineral wealth at Mount Morgan.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 This Masonic Hall is important in exhibiting aesthetic characteristics valued by the community, being a prominent feature in the local streetscape and a grand example of regional design for the requirements and symbolism associated with freemasonry.
-This place is also a significant example of architectural design undertaken by the partnership of Eaton and Bates who were particularly prominent in Rockhampton from 1894-1900s.
+This place is also a significant example of architectural design undertaken by the partnership of Eaton and Bates who were particularly prominent in Rockhampton from 1894 to the 1900s.

 The place is important because of its aesthetic significance.

 This Masonic Hall is important in exhibiting aesthetic characteristics valued by the community, being a prominent feature in the local streetscape and a grand example of regional design for the requirements and symbolism associated with freemasonry.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The Kent Street Masonic Hall also has a strong association with the Rockhampton community, particularly for local Freemasons and their families, as the principal and symbolic place for the practice of freemasonry in the city.
 These premises have been an important centre for cultural and social activities at this site since 1901, and are integral to the history of several Masonic lodges in and around Rockhampton whose origins stem back to the lodge established in 1862.